AvinashPatel15/Warm-Dirt-3394-Hackathon/README.md

 **Introduction**
 ---
-This is a Gaming Website which is created by total of four members in Hackathon in Masai in total of 48 hours.
-It is a Memory based game where user have to match the pairs of Tech Cards.
-Once user able to match all the tech cards then the time will be stored in Our Leaderboard.
-Leaderboard is independently dependent on to the Total number of wins.
+This is a Gaming Website which is created by a total of four members in a Hackathon in Masai in a total of 48 hours.
+It is a Memory-based game where users have to match the pairs of Tech Cards.
+Once the user is able to match all the tech cards then the time will be stored in Our Leaderboard.
+The leaderboard is independently dependent on the Total number of wins.
 ##  Tech-stack used

    ```
-   Frontend : React JS, TypeScript, Chakra-UI
+   Frontend: React JS, TypeScript, Chakra-UI
    Backend : ExpressJS, NodeJS
-   DataBase   : MongoDB
+   Database: MongoDB
-   Frontend Deployment : Vercel
+   Frontend Deployment: Vercel
-   Backend Deployment : Cyclic
+   Backend Deployment: Cyclic
    ```